jdevfullstack-tutorials/resolution-and-screen-size/README.md

 a computer monitor.

 ### Pixel Per Inch
-Pixel Per Inch(PPI) is the result when you compute the resolution against the size of the screen.
+Pixel Per Inch (PPI) is the result when you compute the resolution against the size of the screen.
 This will also determine whether a certain display is retina or not.

-But don't you know that distance is another factor also?
+But don't you know that distance is another factor?
 Even 1080p can be retina when far enough!

 ### About Retina